tzamer/currently-reading-book/readme.txt

 == Description ==

 This is a simple wordpress plugin that shows which book(s) you are currently reading.
-It uses the Google Books API, and can show the covers as well as the previews of the books.
+It uses the Google Books and OpenLibrary APIs, and can show the covers as well as the previews of the books.

 What this plugin offers: